SteveNoyes/productPreviewCardComponent/README.md

 - [Stick to Bottom](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 - [Text & Word Spacing](https://www.w3schools.com/css/css_text_spacing.asp) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

+- [Changing Image at Media Query](https://stackoverflow.com/questions/2182716/is-it-possible-to-set-the-equivalent-of-a-src-attribute-of-an-img-tag-in-css) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

 ## Author